gustavocovas/osm2matsim/readme.md

 # Prerequisites #
-A system with Docker installed.
+A system with Docker installed for converting OSM files into Matsim network files.
+Java for network visualization and editing with [networkEditor](https://www.matsim.org/extension/networkeditor).

 # Usage #
 1. Download the broad map files from http://download.geofabrik.de/